Soapmaking

 by Ronnie Ugulano

 While my husband had a record of wanting only one brand of soap, I had always been happy to use whatever was on sale.
 But no longer.
 I was amazed at the difference between store bought soap and hand made.
 My home made soap felt absolutely wonderful!
 Even Mr. Safeguard had to agree.
 I knew I could never go back to store bought.
 Over the next few months I perfected my recipes and streamlined my procedures.
 I made lots of soap, using different ideas for molds and eventually using essential and/or fragrance oils for scent.
 With all this soap, I started giving some away, and other people started loving it too.
-So, slowly we have built a small business of making soap and other bath luxuries such as lotions and bath salts, enough to cover expenses for this surprisingly addictive hobby.
+Over time, we've been able to sell enough to cover expenses for this surprisingly addictive hobby.

 Soapmaking is not the kind of lab project you do without careful calculation.
 All ingredients must be measured to, at least, the tenth of an ounce, and protective gear, such as goggles and gloves are required.
-However, if you want to try your hand at it, here's a basic recipe, provided by Rachel Peterson:
+However, if you want to try your hand at it, a basic recipe follows, that will make 2 lbs. of soap.

 You will need dedicated soapmaking supplies.
 After a bowl, spoon, etc. has come in contact with raw soap it should not be used for food preparation, because the NaOH (lye) could etch its way into the utensil and then later leach back out into food.
 If you don't have extra things in the kitchen that can be donated to soaping, you should be able to find most of the things you need at a thrift store.
 Clearly label these implements so that they don't find their way back into the kitchen cupboards.